open-iscsi/targetd/API.md

 Calling this method is not required for exports to work.
 If it is not called, exports require no authentication.

+### initiator_list(standalone_only=False)
+List all initiators.
+Parameters:
+    standalone_only(bool, optional):
+    If 'standalone_only' is True, only return initiator which is not in any NodeACLGroup.
+    By default, all initiators will be included in result.
+Returns:
+    [
+        {
+            'init_id': str,
+            'init_type': str,
+        },
+    ]
+    The 'init_id' of result is the iSCSI IQN/NAA/EUI address of initiator.
+    Example: 'iqn.2000-04.com.example:someone-01'
+    The 'init_type' is reserved for future use, currently, it is 'iscsi'.

+Errors:
+    N/A

 File system operations
 ----------------------
 Ability to create different file systems and perform operation on them.
 The